HDIP Implementation Guidelines ; updated 10/1//14

 - Final Certification with QSREs

-For specific application information, please refer to the HDIP Implementation Regulations, the HDIP Implementation Guidelines and the program materials below.
+For specific application information, please refer to the HDIP Implementation Regulations, the HDIP Implementation Guidelines (see updates above) and the program materials below.

 - Tax Increment Exemption Agreement; Ownership